 So goes the saying, but what does it really mean.
 What do we mean by forgiveness and do we really forget someone we’ve forgiven?

 To forgive someone is often difficult.
-We feel that there is something that they should do to earn our forgiveness but the thing is – they most often don’t understand that they actually need to be forgiven.
+We feel here is something they should do to earn our forgiveness but the thing is – they most often don’t understand they actually need to be forgiven.

 Sometimes they do, but more often they don’t.